pboivin/filament-peek/docs/builder-previews.md

 ## Using Multiple Builder Fields

 Most methods in the `HasBuilderPreview` trait receive a `$builderName` argument.
 This corresponds to the value defined in the preview action's `builderPreview()` method.
-Therefore, it's possible to support independent previews for multiple Builder fields in the same page:
+Therefore, it's possible to support independent previews for multiple Builder fields in the same form:

 ```php
 protected function getBuilderPreviewView(string $builderName): ?string